wingsline/laravel-passwordlessauth/readme.md

 ## Installation

-Create a new laravel application with:
+Create a new Laravel application with:

 ```bash
 laravel new myapp --auth